Waivers from Corporate Practice Restrictions for Special Education Schools and Early Intervention Agencies

 Item 3.
-The applicant shall designate a contact person and provide phone and e-mail addresses, so that the Department can follow-up with the entity.
+The applicant shall designate a contact person and provide a phone number and e-mail address, so that the Department can follow-up with the entity.

 Item 4.
-Please indicate if you are applying for a waiver for a Special Education School authorized by the Education Department (NYSED) or an Early Intervention Agency Provider, authorized by the Department of Health (NYSDOH).
+Please indicate if you are applying for a waiver for a Special Education School authorized by the Education Department (NYSED) or an Early Intervention Provider Agency, authorized by the Department of Health (NYSDOH).
 Note: You must attach a copy of the authorization letter from the appropriate agency.
-Early Intervention Agency Providers must provide a copy of a recent provider profile issued by NYSDOH.
+Early Intervention Agency Providers must also provide a copy of a recent provider profile issued by NYSDOH.

 Item 5.
 Please indicate if the entity has filed with the New York Department of State and, if yes, the name and registration number.

 Item 6.
 Please indicate if the entity operates under a trade name or assumed name and, if so, please provide the name.
 Only assumed names registered with the County or Department of State are acceptable.